FeatureBaseDB/featurebase/docs/tutorials.md

 The instructions in this section require Docker 17.06 and better.
 Although it is possible to run a Docker swarm on MacOS or Windows, it is easiest to run it on Linux.
 So we assume you are trying these instructions on Linux, probably on the cloud.

-We are going to use two servers: the master node runs in the first server and a  slave node in the second server.
+We are going to use two servers: the manager node runs in the first server and a worker node in the second server.

 Docker nodes require some ports to be accesible from outside.
 Before carrying on, make sure the following ports are open on all nodes: TCP/2377, TCP/7946, UDP/7946, UDP/4789.

 Let's initialize the swarm first.
-Run the following on the master:
+Run the following on the manager:
 ```
 docker swarm init --advertise-addr=IP-ADDRESS
 ```